NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Sun Dancer.md

 Choose two ability boosts.
 One must be to Charisma or Dexterity, and one is a free ability boost.

 You're trained in Performance.
-You gain the [[Feats/Fascinating Performance|Fascinating Performance]] skill feat.
+You gain the [[Fascinating Performance|Fascinating Performance]] skill feat.
 If you use this feat outdoors in direct sunlight, you gain a +1 circumstance bonus to the skill check.

 *Source: Pathfinder Lost Omens: Travel Guide*
 *OGL*